-Infocom, which came about in the late 1970s, was a computer software company in Cambridge (the USA one) which specialised in interactive fiction – more commonly known, then and now, as text adventure games.
+Infocom, founded in the late 1970s, was a software company in Cambridge (the USA one) which specialised in interactive fiction (IR) – more commonly known, then and now, as text adventure games.
 You may have heard of Zork, or the video game version of The Hitchhikers Guide to the Galaxy.
-Both Infocom.
+Both were produced by Infocom.

 Yes, an archive of Infocom materials, the originals meticulously stored by Steve Meretzky of Infocom fame and scanned in, page by page, by Jason Scott of textfiles.com fame (and that in itself is a huge internet rabbit hole to fall down).
-He describes the process, with lots of lovely screenshots, in a much better post than this one.
+He describes the process, with lots of lovely screenshots, in fascinating detail.

 There’s a lot scanned in; enough, I hope, for several future research projects by games scholars.
-Related to all of this is GET LAMP, an Interactive fiction documentary by Jason from 2010.
-If you’re into adventure game design and philosophy, and are okay with watching 90 minutes of interview clips with a lot of (with a couple of exceptions) white middle aged men, then it’s an interesting video:
+Related to this is GET LAMP, an Interactive fiction documentary by Jason from 2010.
+If you’re into adventure or text adventure game design and philosophy, and are okay with watching 90 minutes of interview clips then it’s an interesting video: